Skip to main content

 Mojo still doesn't support classes, the primary thing Python programmers use pervasively!
 This isn't because we hate dynamism - quite the opposite.
 It is because we need to get the core language semantics nailed down before adding them.
 We expect to provide full support for all the dynamic features in Python classes, and want the right framework to hang that off of.

 When we get here, we will discuss what the right default is: for example, is full Python hash-table dynamism the default?
 Or do we use a more efficient model by default (e.g. vtable-based dispatch and explicitly declared stored properties) and allow opt'ing into dynamism with a @dynamic decorator on the class.
-The latter approach worked well for Swift (its @objc attribute), but we'll have to prototype to better understand the tradeoffs.
+More discussion is in this proposal.

 C/C++ Interop